 Tier 2 or Level 2

-1. To Streamline the Cascade of Information Between Management Levels
+1. Simplifying the Communication Cascade Across Management Levels

 A digital platform connects all the organization’s teams in a paperless environment.
-It breaks down silos so that the front-line managers can easily share information with the support groups.
-For example, it streamlines the communication between the supervisor, a safety manager, and the engineering team.
+It breaks down silos in such a way that the frontline managers can easily share information with the support groups.
+For example, it streamlines the communication between the supervisor, the safety manager, and the engineering team.

 Tervene helped us break silos between departments and increase implication from support groups.Melina, Operation Director, Canada

 We standardized most of our recurring meetings.
-For example, shift transfer meetings enable better communication from a supervisor to another.Marie-Anne, Production Director, Canada
+For example, shift transfer meetings enable better communication from one supervisor to another.Marie-Anne, Production Director at IPL Plastics, Canada

 Tervene is very useful in managing recurring meetings and their resulting tasks.
-The ability to transfer tasks from a meeting to another allows for tracking critical tasks collectively.Human Resources Director at Fortal, France
+Transferring tasks from one meeting to another allows for tracking critical tasks collectively.Human Resources Director at Fortal, France